hopkinskong/esp32-ssh-server/README.md

 ## Warnings

 Use at your own risk.
 This is just a proof of concept.
-Please generate a new public key instead of using the same key in this repository!
+Please generate a new key instead of using the same key and use another login credentials!
+This is **NOT** for production uses!